busterswt/migrate_ovs_fw/README.md

 The migrate.yml playbook can be used to migrate an environment from the `openvswitch` firewall driver to the `iptables_firewall` firewall driver in an OpenStack Newton OSA-based cloud.

+## What's implied

+We expect the following:

+1. An openrc file exists on every compute node in /root/openrc
+2. Every compute node has connectivity to the OpenStack VIP (including Galera)
+3. Every compute node has a venv with the neutron client available

 ## To execute:

 0. Backup the Neutron DB